AzureAD/microsoft-authentication-library-for-js/lib/msal-core/README.md

 `UserAgentApplication` can be configured with a variety of different options, detailed in our [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL.js-1.0.0-api-release#configuration-options), but the only required parameter is `auth.clientId`.

-After instantiating your instance, if you plan on using a redirect flow (`loginRedirect` and `acquireTokenRedirect`), you must register a callback handlers  using `handleRedirectCallback(authCallback)` where `authCallback = function(AuthError, AuthResponse)`.
+After instantiating your instance, if you plan on using a redirect flow in MSAL 1.2.x or earlier (`loginRedirect` and `acquireTokenRedirect`), you must register a callback handler using `handleRedirectCallback(authCallback)` where `authCallback = function(AuthError, AuthResponse)`.
+As of MSAL 1.3.0 this is optional.
 The callback function is called after the authentication request is completed either successfully or with a failure.
 This is not required for the popup flows since they return promises.

 ```JavaScript
     import * as Msal from "msal";